Tree and Shrub Planting Services

 My new house requires a caliper tree?
 What is a caliper tree?

-The caliper of a tree is the measurement of a tree’s trunk just above the ground (six inches above the root flare).
-Deciduous trees are measured by caliper.
-Coniferous trees are measured by their height.
 Your new home or property may require a certain number of trees that are a certain size to meet your municipal landscaping requirements: for example, a 2-inch caliper deciduous tree, or a 2.5 meter tall coniferous tree.

 What are deciduous and coniferous trees?